MIROC-DOC/model_description/draft/p-rad.md

 This calculation is done for each sub-channel and each layer and divided into the cloudy, clear sky, and cumulus conditions.

-### T, R, S matrixes for maximal/random approximation
+### T, R, S Matrixes for Maximal/Random Approximation

 In this section, `SUBROUTINE:[RTSMR]` in pradt.F is described.